Organism, Causative Agent, or Etiologic Agent

 Recent Texas Trends

 Texas’ varicella incidence dropped dramatically in 1999, as vaccination coverage rose across the state due to school vaccine requirements.
-Rates have continued to decline, and in 2010, there were 2,760 cases of varicella in Texas, the lowest since the year reporting began.
+Rates have continued to decline, and in 2012, there were 2,410 cases of varicella in Texas, the lowest since the year reporting began.
 The biggest decrease has been seen in the age group most heavily affected by varicella, five to nine year olds.